-Alternative 4 is an increase of the current population by 9% from the 5-year average (2004-2009 post hunt).
+Alternative 3 is an increase of the current population by 20%.
 The lodgepole forest component of the habitat (as a result of mountain pine beetle) has resulted in a significant change in use by elk.
 The habitat can sustain this increase in elk populations and will provide the maximum benefit for bull elk hunters.
 This higher population level may lead to more landowner conflicts primarily during more severe winters and on refuge situations where little or no elk hunting is allowed.
-The population has been within this range most recently from 2003-2008.